Narwal25/AgriHub/README.md

 # Farma Project

-Farma is a user-friendly web application crafted with React.js and Node.js.
-The primary goal is to facilitate the seamless management of diverse farming activities, encompassing Accounts, Equipments, and Work done.
-Users can log in to their accounts to efficiently oversee, store, and visualize information related to work completed, payments received, and pending payments for each farmer. markdown
+Farma is a user-friendly web application crafted with React.js and Node.js, designed to provide a seamless interface for managing various farming activities, including Accounts, Equipments, and Work done.
+Users can log in to their accounts to efficiently oversee, store, and visualize information related to work completed, payments received, and pending payments for each farmer.

 ## Project Overview